 duplicates if they have the same

-When you create an anomaly detection job, you can specify influencers, which are also sometimes referred to as key fields.
+When you create a job, you can specify influencers, which are also sometimes referred to as key fields.
 Picking an influencer is strongly recommended for the following reasons:

 - It allows you to more easily assign blame for the anomaly